smopen/sigcpp/_posts/2020-07-10-variadic-print-macros - Copy.md

 Many code examples in this blog (and elsewhere) often illustrate concepts by printing the results of expressions along with a suitable heading.
-For example, Listing A shows four lines of code (and their representative outputs) from some past posts.
+For example, Listing A shows four such lines of code (and their outputs).
 For simplicity, the listing omits variable declarations.
 Also, Line 2 of the listing intentionally uses `NULL` instead of `nullptr`.
 This choice is made for consistency with later examples that illustrate compatibility of the macros with C++98.

 Each of the four lines of code in Listing A represents a different use case: